mfikes/goby/README.md

 A few other things are thrown in to get things off the ground, like some infrastructural glue code to manage the loading of the JavaScript, along with simple facilities for method dispatch from the iOS to ClojureScript namespaces.
 ClojureScript keywords for various iOS SDK enumeration constants are defined to make life easier.

 As such, Goby is fairly minimal, simply providing some structure to help establish communication between the Objective-C and ClojureScript sides of the fence.
-It doesn't attempt to provide a sophisticated framework such as  providing a FRP model like [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa).
-It at least gets you to the point where you are coding in ClojureScript. :)
+It doesn't attempt to provide a sophisticated framework supporting a functional programming style.
+But, it at least gets you to the point where you are coding in ClojureScript. :)

-This approach was taken to build [an app](http://fikesfarm.com/cc/) currently in the App Store and this repo is derived from the reusable bits from that project.
+This approach was used to build [an app](http://fikesfarm.com/cc/) currently in the App Store and this repo is derived from the reusable bits from that project.

 Usage
 =====